jeanhern81/Good-README-Generator/README.md

     - [Contributors](#contributors)

     ## Installation
-    Packages required to run this program are: inquirer, github api, markdown, fs
+    Packages required to run this program are: Packages required to run this program are: inquirer, github api, markdown, fs

     ## Usage
-    Examples of how to use this program: To easily create README files.
+    Examples of how to use this program: Examples of how to use this program: To easily create README files.

     ## License
     MIT